Cheapest car insurance in Ohio for a bad driving record

 How much is high-risk car insurance in Ohio?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $2,368 in Ohio, you can find rates as low as $1,561 from Erie Insurance.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In Ohio, high-risk car insurance costs $2,368 per year.
+However, you can get rates as low as $1,561 annually from Erie Insurance.

 Select your state and risk factor below to see the insurance company and its